Recently updated on: September 20, 2023

-However, voting rights are not an issue for retail investors like us since we don’t have the millions or billions of pesos to buy enough shares to participate in the voting.
+However, voting rights are not an issue for retail investors like us since we need millions or billions of pesos to buy enough shares to participate in the voting.
 So, let us take a look from an entirely dividend-based perspective.

 Below is an example of preferred shares offering announcement.

-However, preferred shares generally don’t move as fast as common stocks.
+However, preferred shares generally move slower than common stocks.
 So buying preferred shares is not the best way if you want to build your wealth through capital appreciation.

-You may notice whether a stock is preferred based on their name and stock symbol, which usually has a Pref in it.
+You may notice whether a stock is preferred based on its name and symbol, which usually has a Pref.

 For example, $DDPR is the preferred share of Double Dragon.

-Common shares or common stocks are what you would commonly buy in the open market for capital appreciation.
+Common shares (or common stocks) are what you would normally buy in the open market for capital appreciation.